lchestnutt/cardiotensor/docs/reference/cli.md

 ## 3D Visualization

 Visualize results in 3D using vector fields and streamlines.

+!!! note

+    To use these modules, you must first compute and save the eigenvector field by setting `WRITE_VECTORS=True` in the configuration file **before running the structure tensor calculation**.

 - `cardio-visualize-vector`
   Render vector fields using Fury.
 Optionally export to ParaView (VTK format).